lino-framework/book/docs/dev/about/why.rst

 As a professional Python developer you may ask why it would be worth to use Lino as your framework for writing applications for your customers.

+There are so many application frameworks out there!
+Does the Lino project make sense?
+Good question.
+For the fundamental answer see :ref:`lino.vision`.

+Here are some more concrete consideration that might help you to find your own answer.

 As an **independent developer** you can use the Lino framework for making money.
 You write and maintain a Lino application for your customers, and they pay you for your service.
 Lino is free software, but most people nowadays